louiesch/IdentityBakery.Solution/README.md

 ### To Run Application

-* _Navigate to Factory production folder in terminal_
+* _Navigate to IdentityBakery production folder in terminal_
   > cd IdentityBakery

 * _To download obj and bin files needed for the program to run, while still in IdentityBakery folder type into the terminal:_